St.George Credit Card Complimentary Travel Insurance

 How do I know if I’m covered and what I’m covered for?

 Providing you meet the eligibility requirements, your cover starts from when you leave your home to go to the airport or transit hub and is based on your travel ticket departure date.
-St.George and QBE extend the complimentary insurance to your spouse and your dependent children if they meet these eligibility requirements:
+St.George and Allianz extend the complimentary insurance to your spouse and your dependent children if they meet these eligibility requirements:

 - Your spouse and dependent(s) are travelling with you (the primary cardholder) for the entire length of the journey.